 - Envisioned – What can I ultimately achieve?

-In future posts, I’ll go in depth on content strategies for each behavior and how they fit into greater organizational planning and goals.
+In future posts, I’ll go in depth on content strategies for each behavior and how they fit into greater organizational planning and goals (without too much more on the theoretical physics of time).
 For now, here’s a primer to help you rethink time as a how — and to help you recognize the methods for traveling within it.

 In my paradigm, the flows range in order of immediacy from spontaneous (the most immediate) to envisioned (the ultimate or least immediate).

 As our most immediate interaction with time, the spontaneous flow requires no stimuli or force to react to.
 Our spontaneous behaviors can cause change to happen just because we can at the moment.
 It’s our most free and independent relationship with time, the flow we have the most control over.

 On a personal level… The spontaneous flow often involves unplanned actions that don’t necessarily consider potential outcomes or consequences.

 On an organizational level… The spontaneous flow often involves innovation, brainstorming, and a focus on creativity not constrained by standard operations.

 Perhaps our most challenging interaction with time, the reactive flow always requires a response.
 Our reactive behaviors cause change to happen because we have to or because we are compelled to by external or internal forces.
 It’s our most entangled relationship with time, the flow we have the least control over.

 On an individual level… The reactive flow often involves responding to an external event, whether expected or unexpected, or to an internal need that must be satisfied.

 On an organizational level… The reactive flow often involves contingencies for unexpected events and preparedness for events that are expected to happen inevitably but cannot be avoided.